Šerbo Rastoder

-Prof. Šerbo Rastoder, PhD (Montenegrin Cyrillic: Шербо Растодер; born 13 August 1956 in Radmanci, Berane, People's Republic of Montenegro, then a part of the SFR Yugoslavia) is a Montenegrin historian of Bosniak ethnicity.
+Šerbo Rastoder (Montenegrin Cyrillic: Шербо Растодер; born 13 August 1956) is a Montenegrin historian of Bosniak ethnicity.
 He is also an author, writing about the history of Montenegro and about a few specific parts in Montenegro's history.
 He is a member of the Doclean Academy of Sciences and Arts, Bosniak Academy of Sciences and Arts and Montenegrin Academy of Sciences and Arts.
 In 2017, he signed the Declaration on the Common Language of the Croats, Serbs, Bosniaks and Montenegrins.

 Šerbo Rastoder is the long-term President of the National Council of Montenegro.

 Biography

 Šerbo Rastoder was born in Radmance, a region in northern Montenegro encompassing parts of the municipalities of Berane and Bijelo Polje to a Bosniak family.
 He completed elementary and high school in Bar.
 He graduated at the University of Belgrade Faculty of Philosophy in 1981.
 He competed master (1987) and doctoral (1993) studies at the same institution.
 He currently works as a professor, teaching in the University of Montenegro, Faculty of Philosophy in Nikšić.
 He is also a Director and Editor-in-Chief of the Podgorica-based Almanah association.
 His cousin Rifat Rastoder is a former Deputy Speaker of the Parliament of Montenegro and vice-President of the Social Democratic Party of Montenegro (SDP).